jdw083/jdw083.github.io/js/NodejsConsoleApp1/README.md

 To read from a file, please use the ```file``` command followed by the relative file path.
 For example: ```file test.txt```.

 # Shape memory and surface area calculations
-UNDER CONSTRUCTION - To read back shapes that overlap your input along with the surface area of the shapes, use the ```pair``` command followed by a pair of coordinates.
+To read back shapes that overlap your input along with the surface area of the shapes, use the ```pair``` command followed by a pair of coordinates.
 For example, ```pair 4.5 7.5```.
 The program will ultimately return the total surface area of all shapes that overlap.
 See example below.

 ![image](https://user-images.githubusercontent.com/25441533/179364080-d1336dbf-cb0e-4e97-afc3-8fa60e772137.png)